makrai/notes/dettmers2305-qlora-finetune-quantized.md

       On the opportunities and risks of foundation models arXiv preprint arXiv:2108.07258, 2021
   * nL equalizing access to a technology that is quickly becoming ubiquitous will allow for better more independent analysis than keeping the power of LLMs in the hands of large corporations that do not release models or source code for auditing

-# B Training a State-of-the-art Chatbot: Experimental Setup Details
+# B Training a SOTA Chatbot: Experimental Setup Details

 ## B.1 Datasets used for QLoRA finetuning experiments outlined in Sec 5